-Implementation: We develop a prototype of our algorithm using OFSoftSwitch and Dpctl [5] as Openflow switches and the controller.
+- 1) Implementation: We develop a prototype of our algorithm using OFSoftSwitch and Dpctl [5] as Openflow switches and the controller.
 Now we describe how to perform accurate timing in our algorithm.
 We first obtain a solution to MUTP using Algorithm 2.
 Next we send update messages to each switch.
-We first send an OFPBCT\OPEN\REQUEST message to open a bundle, and then send a sequence of ify the rules.
+We first send an OFPBCT\OPEN\REQUEST message to open a bundle, and then send a sequence of OFPT\BUNDLE\ADD\MESSAGE messages in order to modify the rules.
 Modifications are stored in a temporary staging area without taking effect.
 Next we close the bundle.
-Finally when a bundle is committed, the modifications will be applied to the switch at a specific time point.

-OFPT\BUNDLE\ADD\MESSAGE messages in order to modify the rules.
-Modifications are stored in a temporary staging

-Testbed setup: Our experiments are performed using a 5server testbed, equipped with two Intel E5-2650 CPUs with 12 cores and 64 GB memory.
+Finally when a bundle is committed, the modifications will be applied to the switch at a specific time point. - 2) Testbed Setup: Our experiments are performed using a 5-server testbed, equipped with two Intel E5-2650 CPUs with 12 cores and 64 GB memory.
 Each server runs a software-based Openflow switch [5].
-We adopt a small scale topology with 5 switches and seven 1 Gbps links as illustrated in Fig. 2.
+We adopt a small scale topology with 5 switches and seven 1 Gbps links as illustrated in Fig. 1(a).
 We use the Network Time Protocol (NTP) to synchronize the clocks of all the switches.
 The scheduled bundles feature [3] is used to guarantee accurate timing.
-We use pktgen to generate different numbers of UDP flows in each run.
+We use pktgen to generate different numbers of flows according to the trace information shown in [1] and [15].
 The aggregate flow rate is 1 Gbps in total.
-The forwarding rules are installed and updated via Dpctl API [5].

-Experiment results: Fig. 8 shows the total update time for different schemes.
-As Openflow barrier feature cannot provide accurate acknowledgments [19] to indicate the completion of update operation, we use tcpdump-a powerful packet analyzer-to confirm when the new rules take effect.
-We can observe that the update time of TPP and NOP is around 55 ms on average, while Chronicle is around 20 ms. Chronicle can hence reduce the update time by 63% compared to NOP and TPP.
+The forwarding rules are installed and updated via Dpctl API [5]. - 3) Experiment Results: Since the flow volume differences in [1] and [15] cannot have a significant impact on the update time, we only use one figure to show them.
+Fig. 10 shows the total update time for different schemes.
+As Openflow barrier feature cannot provide accurate acknowledgments [20] to indicate the completion of an update operation, we use tcpdump-a powerful packet analyzer-to confirm when the new rules take effect.
+We can observe that the

+Fig. 11.
+FCT for data mining trace.

+Fig. 12.
+DFCT with smaller link delay.

+Fig. 13.
+DFCT with larger link delay.

+update time of TPP and NOP is around 55 ms on average, while Chronicle is around 20 ms. Specifically, the update time of Chronicle, NOP and TPP is 21.59 ms, 53.96 ms and 58.19 ms, respectively, when the number of flows is 20, while that of them is 21.80 ms, 57.29 ms and 59.86 ms, when the number of flows is 100.
+Chronicle can hence reduce the update time by 63% compared to NOP and TPP.
 This demonstrates that Chronicle can leverage the benefits of accurate timing to accelerate the update process, reducing the time overhead resulting from the wait-invoke pattern.